What to do in Chiang Mai in 2021; 3 day Itinerary for Chiang Mai

 If you still haven’t had your fill of Chiang Mai, it’s time to add-on some side trips to your time in Chiang Mai.

-Bua Tong Waterfalls (aka the ‘Sticky Waterfalls): 50km, or a one hour drive, north of Chiang Mai, the Bua Tong Waterfalls are a really popular escape from the city for Thais and expats.
+(aka the ‘Sticky Waterfalls): 50km, or a one hour drive, north of Chiang Mai, the Bua Tong Waterfalls are a really popular escape from the city for Thais and expats.
 The waterfalls themselves are ‘sticky’ because they’re formed from Limestone, so you can grip to them, and sit in the flowing water.
 Most people bring food and drinks and chill by the falls for a couple of hours.
 You can either drive here yourself on a scooter, and drive back.
 Or book a half-day tour to take care of that for you (preferable if you plan to drink beers there!).
-TOP-TIP – COMBINE THE WATERFALLS WITH DOI SUTHEP ON A PRIVATE TOUR FOR $80 OR SO.

-Chiang Rai: Chiang Mai’s little brother, Chiang Rai is a charming city 3 hours drive from Chiang Mai.
-It’s possible to take a day-trip, but I’d recommend spending 1 or 2 nights in Chiang Rai.
+Chiang Mai’s little brother, Chiang Rai is a charming city 3 hours drive from Chiang Mai.
+It’s possible to take a day-trip.
+But I’d recommend spending 1 or 2 nights in Chiang Rai.
 The White Temple is its biggest claim to fame, but the Black Temple, the Rice Terraces north of the City, the Golden Triangle, and Phu Chi Fa sunrise spot all use Chiang Rai as a hop-off point, so give yourself 2 days there if you can.
 You can book a day-trip from Chiang Mai to Chiang Rai with these guys if you’re pushed for time.

 Where to Stay in Chiang Mai?

-With that in mind, you can find great private rooms as cheap as $15 in the Nimman area (in fact, I’m staying in one just like that as my base for my 188km marathon from Chiang Mai to Chiang Rai next month), so if you’re on budget, don’t worry.
+With that in mind, you can find great private rooms as cheap as $15 in the Nimman area.
+In fact, I’m staying in one just like that as my base for my 188km marathon from Chiang Mai to Chiang Rai next month.
+So if you’re on a budget, don’t worry.

 View this post on Instagram